How to Skim Coat Walls and Ceilings

-Setting compound is a powder that sets to a very hard finish when mixed with water, similar to concrete.
-It comes in setting rates of a few minutes to over an hour.
+Setting compound is a powder that sets to a very hard finish when mixed with water, similar to the way concrete sets.
+It comes in setting rates of a few minutes to an hour or more.
 Ready-mixed joint compound comes wet and ready to use out of the bucket.
 It takes several hours to dry and is soft compared to setting compound.

 Which compound to choose depends on the surface to be skimmed.
-For most major damage use setting compound.
+For most major damage, the best choice is setting compound.
 This would include any water-damaged plaster or drywall, and very rough surfaces like drywall textures that will require several coats of mud to smooth out.
-Use a relatively slow setting compound like Durabond90® for big jobs like an entire ceiling or wall.
+Use a relatively slow setting compound like Durabond90® for big jobs like this.

-Use ready-mixed for minor wall imperfections requiring one or two coats and for finishing drywall.
-Ready-mixed is also good for the final coat on most skim coating jobs.
-It can be easier to spread and will allow for a thinner application than setting-type.
-It will also be easier to sand, making a smooth finish easier to achieve.
+Use ready-mixed compound for finishing drywall and for minor wall imperfections requiring one or two coats to cover.
+Ready-mixed is also good for the final coat over any skim coating job.
+It's easier to spread than setting-type, allowing for a thinner application and it's soft, making a smooth finish easier to achieve when sanding.

 Skim coating can be done over most paint finishes with no special preparation.
-As long as the surface is ready for painting, it will also be ready for skim coating.
-If, however, a surface has been wet or you have a very shiny paint finish, some preparation will be necessary to insure no bubbling develops in the finish.
+As long as the surface is ready for repainting, it will also be ready for skim coating.
+However, if the surface has been damaged, exposed to water or if you have a very shiny paint to cover, some preparation will be necessary to ensure no bubbling develops in the finish when you're done.

 Collect the wet mud onto one side of the pan, scooping it up with the knife and scraping it onto the rim.
 This will help to keep it under control and avoid spreading it to unwanted areas which can create a mess and make it harder to get a smooth finish.

-Apply the mud, transferring it to the work surface by "cutting" a portion from the rim of the pan and spreading it like buttering a piece of toast.
+Transfer the mud to the work surface by "cutting" a portion from the rim of the pan, and then spreading it back and forth like buttering a piece of toast.

 Immediately go back and "skim" the excess mud from the surface.
-Hold the joint knife at a 30° angle and press down hard as you pull it in one complete stroke, from one side of the area to the other without stopping.
+Hold the joint knife at a 30° angle and press down hard as you pull it in one complete stroke, from one side of the area to the other.
 Return the collected mud to the rim of the pan.
-Skim off the remaining mud with parallel stokes leaving a consistently thin layer behind.
+Skim off the remaining excess mud with parallel stokes, leaving a consistently thin layer behind.
 Ignore small ridges between strokes as you go, you can remove them later after the compound has set.

-Between strokes scrape the excess mud from the knife blade onto the rim of the pan.
-Keeping the knife as clean as possible like this will make the job easier and improve the results.
+Between each stroke, be sure to scrape the excess mud from the knife blade back onto the rim of the pan.
+Keeping the blade as clean as possible will make the job easier and improve the results.

 To skim a whole wall, work on a manageable swath of a few feet at a time.
 Working from the ceiling to about midway down the wall, apply the mud with back and forth strokes and immediately skim off the excess working from top to bottom.

 Next, move down and work from the baseboard up to the midpoint.
-Skim the excess stroking up to overlap the top part a bit to blend the two parts together.
+Skim stroking up to overlap the top part a bit and blend the two parts together.
 Work in small rows like this, across the wall to the next corner.

-Vacuum or brush the surface and wipe lightly with a damp cloth or sponge to remove all the dust from the surface before priming and painting.
+Vacuum up the dust and wipe lightly with a damp cloth or sponge to remove all the residue from the surface before priming and painting.
 If you are using flat latex finish paint, it will be self-priming.
-If you are using semi-gloss or other shiny paint, prime with flat latex paint or a latex primer first.
+If you are using semi-gloss or other shiny finish, prime with flat latex paint or a latex primer first.